yahoo/oss-guide/docs/publishing/publish.md

 ## [Step 1:](../publishing/prepare.md) Prepare Your Request

 1. Propose a name for your project.
 We'll explain why some names won't work.
-1. Add a [copyright notice](../resources/copyright.md) to the top of each source code file written by a Verizon Media employee.
+1. Add a [copyright notice](../resources/copyright.md) to the top of each source code file written by an employee.
 1. Prepare the repository for publication based on our [repository standard](../publishing/publishing-template/Spec-READ-AND-DELETE.html).
 1. Create an open source branch (or separate repository) on an internal GitHub Enterprise instance and grant us read access so we can review your code.
 1. Tell us where you want your project to be hosted once you publish it.
-See the list of [Verizon Media managed external resources](../resources/resources-external.md).
+See the list of [Company managed external resources](../resources/resources-external.md).
 1. Collect the list of employees who will need write access to the project once it's published
 1. Visit the Open Source Program Office page on our intranet and create a JIRA ticket to initiate the review request.